AndreasChristensen89/project-three-python/README.md

     * Has 12 print statements that explain the rules and the objective, separated into three sections.
     * On top there is a heading "The rules of Battleship" followed by an empty line.
     * First section has five lines and explains the objective.
-    * Second second has three lines and explains how to play.
+    * Second section has three lines and explains how to play.
     * Third section has three lines and explain the visual presentation and how to understand them, followed by empty line.
     * Below is an input field with the text "Press 'Enter' / any key to return to menu".
 Player can press enter, or any key + enter to return to main menu